 One of the salient aspects of any national flag is the historical heritage and ideological symbolism that backs the design.
 Interestingly, the flags of Belgium and Germany carry entirely different symbolic significance despite looking more or less the same.

-The Belgian vertical banners of black, red, and yellow date back to the royal relationship with the Duchy of Brabant, dating back to the medieval period.
+The Belgian black, red, and yellow vertical banners date back to the royal relationship with the Duchy of Brabant, dating back to the medieval period.
 They adopted these colors permanently into their national flag after the revolutions shook Europe in 1848.